erininabox/final-project-soft-pitch/README.md

 ## Important Dates

-* **Friday, September 17th, 2021 - After Mid-day Break** - **"Soft Pitch"** due!
+* **Friday, September 17th, 2021 - Ready by Mid-Day Break** - **"Soft Pitch"** due!
 Clear your idea by presenting your preliminary planning materials and app idea to the instructors!

 * **Monday, September 20th, 2021 - Morning** - **"Hard Pitch"** due!
 For your hard pitch, we'll have you put together a full detailed plan, including your project scope, full user stories, wireframes, ERD, and a feasability study if applicable.